 If you are struggling with credit card debt, then this means that your income does not outweigh your expenses.
-This means that you should trim down your budget before you take on even more debt by making additional purchases.
+This means you should trim down your budget before taking on even more debt by making additional purchases.

 5. Ask for help if necessary.
-If you need additional help with budgeting and overcoming self-sabotaging behaviours, then get in touch with a financial planner or coach.
+If you need additional help with budgeting and overcoming self-sabotaging behaviours, contact a financial planner or coach.

 A financial planner or coach can provide you with the assistance you need to overcome these destructive tendencies.
 They will also be able to provide you with tools that you can use in order to track and manage your money better.